Kimforee/heart-monitoring-backend/README.md

 4. Admin: http://localhost:8000/admin

 Notes:
-- The service runs with Gunicorn behind optional Nginx.
 - For production, run behind HTTPS (use Let's Encrypt / certbot) and put nginx in front.

 deploy locally with Docker